specta-rs/tauri2/TAURI_PROPOSAL.md

 ## Semver and caret

-If Tauri were to depend on Specta version `^2.0.0-rc.8` it will match all future release candidates and the final release.
+If Tauri were to depend on Specta version `^2.0.0-rc.9` it will match all future release candidates and the final release.

 As long as Specta maintains the following guarantees, Tauri will be able to maintain semver:

  - `specta::TypeMap` exists, no restrictions on it's API surface.
  - `specta::DataType` exists, no restrictions on it's API surface.
- - `specta::functions::FunctionArg` exists, and must not change it's trait definition.
+ - `specta::function::FunctionArg` exists, and must not change it's trait definition.
+ - The `function` feature on the `specta` crate must exist.

 All these are things I can guarantee.